ghc-proposals/ghc-proposals/proposals/0000-local_quantifiers.rst

        ys :: ∃₌₁ b. [b]
        ys = reverse xs

+If we use mathematical iduction we could shaw that all "similar" cases could use unique quantifier.

 Main benefit is that all local quantifiers are utilized by Haskell-renamer, so nothing is required to change in Core-language.